UCL/CloudProject/mreport.md

 ![](Nektar/benchmarks.png)

 The results of two benchmarks are diametrically opposed.
 In the case of the 2-d surface (Cardiac electro-physiology) with smaller communication requirements, we find that Nektar scales near linearly on both platforms.
 However, the GCP is substantially faster, with an approximate ratio of 1.4.
-This is not unexpected since the machine types are Broadwell on GCP, and Skylake on Cosma.
+This is not unexpected since the machine types are Broadwell on GCP, and Sandy Bridge on Cosma.
 However, in the case of the wing cross-section benchmark, we find that the scaling is no longer linear, and that Cosma performs better.
 Since this benchmarks incorporates fast-Fourier transforms, it is expected the scaling should be no longer linear.
 We note that, surprisingly, the GCP is slower than Cosma for a single process by a factor 0.95, even though the underlying machine is supposedly faster.
 There are several explanations for this behavior, including differences in available memory, access to the network drives, etc...
 Furthermore, at 128 processes, the ratio has decreased to 0.65, indicating that the cost of communication increases faster on the GCP than on Cosma.